Skip to main content

 Host-Pathogen Interactions CoBRE Symposium

-UND faculty, staff, and students are invited to attend the Annual Host-Pathogen CoBRE Symposium to be held as an online virtual event.
+UND faculty, staff, and students are invited to attend the Annual Host-Pathogen CoBRE Symposium to be held at the Gorecki Alumni Center.

-This event is organized and funded by the Center of Biomedical Research Excellence (CoBRE) for Host-Pathogen Interactions, UND.
-Contact Shannon Bupp (shannon.bupp@und.edu) with any questions.
+This event is organized and funded by the Center of Biomedical Research Excellence (CoBRE) for Host-Pathogen Interactions at UND.

 Symposium Archive